leomotors/cocoa-discord/doc/index.md

 # Documentation for Cocoa Discord Utils

-*Remark*: This package is utility for building Discord Bot by offering utilities for frequenty used item.
+*Remark*: This package is utility for building Discord Bot by offering utilities for frequently used item.
 Made by me for me (and maybe friends) to make our bots.

 ## 📖 Table